 (text in bold indicates legal requirements to ensure validity of your marriage)

 Opportunity for any legal objection to your marriage to be stated

 Opportunities for readings

 Announcement that you are married!

-Signing of the register by the married couple, witnesses and registrars.
+Signing of the Schedule by the married couple, witnesses and registrars.
 Witnesses can be any guest who has stayed throughout the ceremony and who understands the proceedings.
 (No photos allowed during the signing, for legal reasons)

 Photo opportunity with blank register